danielabar/jqui101-tuts/README.md

 This seems like a strange way to call methods in JavaScript, but its consistent across the jQueryUI framework.

+All event handlers get passed an event and ui object, by convention named `e` and `ui`

 ## The Accordion Widget

 [Demo](http://danielabar.github.io/jqui101-tuts/#accordion) | [JavaScript](app/scripts/accordion.js) | [HTML](app/partials/accordion.html)